julia-bel/machine_learning_of_patterns/README.md

 > ### Basic algorithms
 > - Lange and Wiehagen's pattern language learning algorithm: https://www.researchgate.net/publication/2464047.
-> - Angulin's pattern language learning algorithm: https://www.sciencedirect.com/science/article/pii/0022000080900410.
+> - Angluin's pattern language learning algorithm: https://www.sciencedirect.com/science/article/pii/0022000080900410.

 ## Algorithm
 1) Let $L = \{ l_1, ..., l_k \}$ be the ascending set of unique lengths of all dataset words.
 2) Sequentially apply the Lange and Wiehagen's algorithm to the set of words of length $l_1, ..., l_k$.
-3) If the pattern inclusion condition isn't satisfied, then apply the Angulin's algorithm to these patterns.
+3) If the pattern inclusion condition isn't satisfied, then apply the Angluin's algorithm to these patterns.
 4) The result pattern corresponds to the minimum length words.

 <p align="center">